 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Weak return jets can be a bothersome and confusing dilemma.
-There are several reasons why this problem can occur, and each comes with a unique solution.
+There are several reasons this problem can occur, and each has a unique solution.
 Hopefully, this article has given you some ideas on where to start troubleshooting.
-If you spot any major issues, make sure to call a professional; it may be time to replace your pool jets.
+If you spot any major issues, call a professional; it may be time to replace your pool jets.

 Questions?
 Shoot me a message.